radianttap/Ambar/README.md

 By the power of Core Data, this merge will refresh all objects already loaded in `mainContext` and will ignore all the rest.
 This gives you the best of all worlds: you can import 1000s of objects in the background and if you are showing just 10 of them, those 10 will be updated and the rest never clog your UI thread.

-Additionally, if you smartly chunk out your background import calls, you are free to continually import data – say through web sockets – and never, ever encounter a merge conflict nor experience memory issues.
+Additionally, if you smartly chunk out your background import calls, you are free to continually import data and don’t encounter a merge conflict nor experience memory issues.

 ## Options